dev-laww/next-e-commerce/documents/ENDPOINTS.md

                 "message": "Address deleted successfully"
             }
             ```
+- NOTE: Provide endpoints for the following.
+See equivalent endpoints on their respective sections.
+    - **User**
+        - Format: `REQ /address/:id/user`
+        - `GET`: Get the user details for a specific address.

 ## Payment Methods
-- `GET /payment-methods`: Get a list of all products.
+- `GET /payment-methods`: Get a list of current user's payment methods.
+    - NOTE: If the user is an admin, this will return all payment methods for all users.
     - **Request**:
         ```http request
         GET /payment-methods